10 Best Torque Screwdrivers 2023 – Reviews & Top Picks

 The problem is that this device isn’t very adjustable.
 There are only 5 torque settings, which are not as precise as we need.
 When the appropriate torque setting is reached, the screwdriver doesn’t even shut off, so it’s easy to strip the head of any fastener you’re tightening.
 We like the concept, and as a regular electric screwdriver, this is a great tool.
 But as a torque screwdriver, it’s just not up to par.

 10. FIRSTINFO Ultra Precision Torque Limiting Screwdriver

-The FIRSTINFO Ultra Precision Torque Limiting Screwdriver is a well-built tool, but it’s got very limited usefulness.
-While most of the tools we tested measured torque in inch-pounds, this screwdriver uses a much smaller scale — centinewton meters.
-Approximately 11.3 centinewton meters equals just 1 in-lb, so you can see how precise this tool is, considering that it’s adjustable in increments of ½ centinewton meters.
+The FIRSTINFO Ultra Precision Torque Limiting Screwdriver is a well-built tool with very limited usefulness.
+While most tools we tested measured torque in inch-pounds, this screwdriver uses a much smaller scale—centinewton meters.
+Approximately 11.3 centinewton meters equals just 1 in-lb, so you can see how precise this tool is, considering it’s adjustable in increments of ½ centinewton meters.

 What to Look for in a Torque Screwdriver

-One of the most obvious differences between these devices is the range of torque measurements that they can be set to.
+One of the most apparent differences between these devices is the range of torque measurements that they can be set to.
 Of the tools that we tested, the average torque range is from 10-50 in-lb.
-We think this is a pretty good place to start as it will cover most of the situations you’re likely to find yourself in.
+We think this is a pretty good place to start, as it will cover most of the situations you’re likely to find yourself in.